Special Educational Needs and Disabilities

 Contact the Academy - 01274 362050

-Oasis Academy Lister Park hosts a Designated Specialist Provision with a specialism for Speech and Language difficulties.
+Oasis Academy Lister Park hosts a Resource Provision with a specialism for Speech and Language difficulties.

-Oasis Academy Lister Park is able to offer eligible pupils a placement within the Designated Specialist Provision (DSP) if appropriate and where agreed by the Local Authority and named on a child's Education, Health and Care Plan (EHCP).
+Oasis Academy Lister Park is able to offer eligible pupils a placement within the resource provision ) if appropriate and where agreed by the Local Authority and named on a child's Education, Health and Care Plan (EHCP).

-The SENCo, in conjunction with the DSP consultants, ensures that the provision identified on the EHC Plan is implemented, monitored, and reviewed.
+The SENCo, in conjunction with the RP consultants, ensures that the provision identified on the EHC Plan is implemented, monitored, and reviewed.

 The Vision

-Our academy vision remains the same for all our students whether they access this provision through our mainstream system, our DSP, or a combination of both.
+Our academy vision remains the same for all our students whether they access this provision through our mainstream system, our RP, or a combination of both.

 Our vision is aspirational, our mission is actionable, and our aim is achievable.